LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-legal-aspects.md

 The SPDX License List is a tool used by many organisations to understand where they stand legally with the millions of lines of code they are using.
 David A Wheeler has produced a helpful [SPDX Tutorial](https://github.com/david-a-wheeler/spdx-tutorial) .
 All code and documentation developed by the LumoSQL project has a SPDX identifier.

-# History
+# History and Rationale

 SQLite Version 1 used the gdbm key-value store.
 This was under the GPL and therefore so was SQLite. gdbm is limited, and is not a binary tree.
 When Richard Hipp replaced it for SQLite version 2, he also dropped the GPL.
+SQLite has been released as "Public Domain"

 # Encryption Issues